tomjoro/puma_jungle_rbenv_cap3/README.md

 The problem with existing scripts is that:

 1. systemd scripts assume location of pid and statefile is in subdirectory of app, whereas in capistrano 3 it is usually in shared/something...
+So, I modified puma script to take log and statefile as parameters.
 2. they don't work with rbenv and rvm because
-  1. the pumactl doesn't have bundle exec user environment
+  1. the pumactl doesn't have bundle exec user environment (so I modified script to set the user before running)
-  2. run-puma doesn't get the deploy user environment
+  2. run-puma doesn't get the deploy user environment (so added the shell stuff to get rbenv setup before executing)

 Changes to the files: